Skill-Match/skill-match-api-henderson/README.md

 ^Pickleball is a game similar to Tennis, played with a ball similar to a heavy wiffle ball.
-We are looking to build something specific for Henderson, NV.
+We are looking to build something~ specific for Henderson," NV.